 - Have respiratory or heart failure

 - Receive hormone therapy

 Many people with DVT have no symptoms.
-If you do experience symptoms, they may include:
+If you're at risk or do experience symptoms, you'll want to seek care:

 - Leg pain or tenderness in calf muscles

 - Changes in skin color on the leg or foot